NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/hackathon.md

         ```
     - `6CTRL` tab allows you to change the power mode (under `NVP modes`)

-??? warning "I want to power Jetson with a battery"
+??? question "How can I power Jetson with a battery"
     - You can use something like the followings:
         - USB power bank that supports 12V output via Power Delivery (PD) ([example](https://www.amazon.com/dp/B0B92JCWJW))
         - USB PD to DC power jack adapter cable ([example](https://www.amazon.com/dp/B0CZF4V746))